 (2) Subject to this Act, a substitute donee referred to in subsection (1) becomes the donee of the power only on, or during, the occurrence of events or circumstances specified in the instrument.

-[Section 104B inserted by No. 70 of 2000 s.
+[Section 104B inserted: No. 70 of 2000 s.
 14.]

 104C.
 Eligibility for appointment as donee or substitute donee